yuming-z/used-car-marketplace/README.md

 ### Step 1: Environment Setup

+Create a new environment file `.env` in the root directory of the project and copy the contents from [`scaffold.env`](scaffold.env).

+Then, fill in the environment variables in the `.env` file.

 The program can be executed in either of the environments:

 1. In the local environment.